 - Heat the oil in the non-stick frying pan over medium-high heat.
 Once the frying pan is hot, add the egg mixture.
 Turn down the heat to low and swirl the pan to evenly distribute the egg in the pan.
 Once the egg mixture is set, you can flip to cook the other side (optional) or continue to cook longer until the egg is cooked through.
 Turn off the heat and transfer the egg crepe to the working surface.

 - Cut the egg crepe in half and thinly slice it.
 Set aside.

 - Peel the cucumber but leave some strips not peeled (it looks better that way).
 Cut the cucumber diagonally into ⅛ inch (3 mm) slices.
 Then cut into thin long sticks.
 Set aside.

 - Cut the tomato in half and cut each half into 3-4 wedges.
 Set aside.

 - Shred the chicken into thin long strips.
 When ingredients are in the same shape, it’s easier to combine with noodles and you can eat all the ingredients together.

 - Boil 4 cups water in a saucepan for the shirataki noodle.
 Boiling shirataki noodles remove the unwanted smell from the shirataki noodles, so don’t skip.

 - Open the package of shirataki noodles and drain.
 Rinse quickly under cold running water.

 - Once the water is boiling, add the shirataki noodles and cook for 2 minutes.
-Drain immediately and soak in iced bath.
+Drain immediately and soak in an ice bath.